 This is just a snapshot of the features of frequent flyer credit cards and debit cards.
 We’ve gone into more detail for each type of card below so that you can choose options that work for you.

 Frequent flyer credit cards earn points per $1 spent on eligible purchases.
 If you have a direct-earn card, such as the Qantas American Express Ultimate or Velocity High Flyer, the points you earn will be credited directly to your frequent flyer account.

 Other credit cards let you transfer points into an eligible frequent flyer account, such as those linked to American Express Membership Rewards or Amplify Rewards.
 Often you’ll need a minimum number of points for the transfer or be required to opt-in to earn frequent flyer points instead of credit card reward points.

 As well as the way you earn points, you’ll need to consider the following features when you’re comparing frequent flyer credit cards:

 - Earn rates.
 This is the number of points you earn per $1 spent.
 Some cards offer different earn rates depending on how you use them.
-For example, the NAB Velocity Rewards offers 0.5 points per $1 spent on a Visa card and 0.75 points per $1 spent on an American Express card.
+For example, the NAB Velocity Rewards offers 0.5 points per $1 spent on a Visa card.

 - Eligible purchases.
 This covers spending at the shops, restaurants or on other types of everyday purchases.
 However, you usually won’t earn points on cash advances, balance transfers, account fees, government charges or BPAY payments.